 Credits, 3 sem. hrs.
+Prerequisite(s): Admission to the Master's Program in the specialty area of Clinical Mental Health, Marriage and Family Counseling, or School Counseling.
 This course is designed to provide a broad understanding of societal changes and trends, different cultures, and ethnic groups that can be useful in developing and implementing strategies tailored to meet the special needs of individuals, groups, families in a multicultural population.